Review Sheet -- Test 1 (Week 1) Biology 1224 -- Entomology; James Adams

 Crustaceans which includes crabs, lobsters, shrimp, isopods (pillbugs), etc.

-Labiates -- this subphylum includes the insects and several other classes
+Hexapods -- this subphylum includes the insects and odd primitive orders

 See "Entomological Terms" handout